 - Student stipend $4000.00 on campus for the first summer

-- Faculty research stipend
+- Faculty research stipend or research equipment supplies

 - DHi instruction in DH methods and approaches, DH invited speakers